 It is hard to believe that the cute little bundle of wiry black fur could ever be your worst nightmare.
 Unless you establish control early and firmly, that is exactly what that adorable puppy will become.

-Their boundless energy, and curiosity are inevitably guaranteed to give you some interesting memories.
+The boundless energy and curiosity of Airedales are inevitably guaranteed to give you some interesting memories.

-When you talk to reputable breeders expect to be asked if you have ever had ever had an Airedale before.
-They do not want to place them into the home of the faint hearted.
-Owning an Airedale is a bit like trying to tame a kangaroo on speed.
+When you talk to reputable breeders expect to be asked if you have ever had an Airedale before.
+They do not want to place them into the home of the faint-hearted.
+Owning an Airedale is a bit like trying to tame a kangaroo.
 And training one, without expecting to encounter their headstrong nature, can be quite a shock.

-Breeders know that prospective owners are charmed by their seeming amusing temperament, and handsome appearance, only to find that their dog expects to be in charge.
+Breeders know that prospective owners are charmed by their seemingly amusing temperament, and handsome appearance, only to find that their dog expects to be in charge.
 That is why so many Airedales end up as rescue dogs.
-In despair, many less than firm owners simply give up.
+In despair, many less-than-firm owners simply give up.

 I installed a door that could not lock involuntarily.